 - Try Spices: Want to add a bit of heat or smoky flavor?
 Add a pinch of cayenne pepper or smoked paprika.

 Yes!
-While homemade date syrup keeps this recipe Daniel Fast compliant and has natural sweetness, you can use maple syrup if youโre not on the Daniel Fast.
+While homemade date syrup keeps this recipe compliant with the Daniel Fast and has natural sweetness, you can use maple syrup if you’re not on the Daniel Fast.
 But for the whole food option, date syrup is best.

 Yes!
 The mild sweetness from the date syrup and creamy texture make it kid-friendly.
 If your child prefers a sweeter flavor, you can add a bit more date syrup.
 Your kids will love this dressing with sliced apples!